cxg5555/project/README.txt

-This is our new microbiome project.
+This is our new microbiome project
+Microbes rock.